mdalpozzo/grocery-list-hrsf89/README.md

 # Description
 Grocery List displays a list of groceries and their quantity from the database upon initial load.
-It allos users to add more groceries to the database and immediately displays new ones added.
+It allows users to add more groceries to the database and immediately displays new ones added.

 # Instructions
 1. Perform a Git Fork on the repository